-- I have had a problem with anesthesia (medication to make you sleep during surgery) in the past.
+- I have had a problem with anesthesia (A-nes-THEE-zhuh) in the past.
+Anesthesia is medicine to you sleep during a surgery or procedure.

-- I am allergic to certain medication(s) or materials, including latex.
+- I’m allergic to certain medicines or materials, including latex.

-- I am not willing to receive a blood transfusion.
+- I’m not willing to receive a blood transfusion.

 - I drink alcohol.